 You’ll find exceptional women’s fashion at Claire’s Attic, where you will find accessories, unique and different clothing styles, and more.
 Or stop in at Hubba Hubba to discover the best in Sausalito-style fashions for every age!

 Are the gentlemen in the group looking for a different take on casual wear with a nautical theme?
 Look no further than Paul and Shark.

-In Sausalito, specialty shops abound, and as you walk along Bridgeway, they are welcoming you in.
+In Sausalito, specialty shops abound, and as you walk along Bridgeway, they welcome you in.